intel/oneapi-containers/README.md

-# Intel<sup>®</sup> oneAPI Containers
+# Intel® oneAPI Containers

-Intel<sup>®</sup> oneAPI products will deliver the tools needed to deploy applications and solutions across scalar, vector, matrix, and spatial (SVMS) architectures.
-Its set of complementary toolkits—a base kit and specialty add-ons—simplify programming and help developers improve efficiency and innovation. [oneAPI Details](https://software.intel.com/oneapi)
+Intel® oneAPI products will deliver the tools needed to deploy applications and solutions across scalar, vector, matrix, and spatial (SVMS) architectures.
+Its set of complementary toolkits — a base kit and specialty add-ons — simplify programming and help developers improve efficiency and innovation. [oneAPI Details](https://software.intel.com/oneapi)

 Containers allow you to set up and configure environments for profiling and distribute them using images: